xinyiguan/py2lispIDyOM/paper/paper.md

 For the processing and analysis of the IDyOM outputs, we implemented three functionalities as modules: `extract` , `export`, and `visualization`.
 Each module contains methods that we frequently used in our previous research projects.
-For the current version, we provided several common types of figures as shown below in the `visualization` module.
+In the current version, we provided several common types of figures as shown below in the `visualization` module.
 For example, for each test melody, we can show the piano roll plots for pitch prediction distribution and the ground truth (Figure 1).
 Figure 2 shows the piano roll plot with each note aligned with the corresponding surprisal value.
 Figure 3 is an instance of plotting the surprisal values for each target viewpoint and the overall surprisal value.
 Figure 4 is an example of plotting the chosen surprisal and entropy values (here is the overall surprisal and entropy).
-As all plotting functions follows the same construction logic, users can easily customize their own figures by following the same fashion.
+As all plotting functions follow the same construction logic, users can easily customize their own figures by following the same fashion.
 The package includes tutorials in the form of Jupyter notebooks on the GitHub repository.
 These tutorials demonstrate the usage of the aforementioned functionalities.

 The package has been used in several ongoing research projects at the Max Planck - NYU Center for Language, Music and